Malcolm Marshall: At the peak

-In the third Test at Headingley, Marshall ran through England's batting order in the second innings to finish with 7/53, despite having broken his thumb in two different places when he attempted to field a stroke played by Chris Broad on the first morning in the first innings.
-He also came out to bat at number 11 in West Indies' first innings despite his injury, allowing his team to gain a further psychological advantage as Larry Gomes completed an unbeaten century (Marshall batted one-handed that day, with one arm in plaster).
-Marshall himself also contributed to the team with the bat scoring a boundary with an inside-out forehand down the line.
-Marshall was dismissed soon after Larry Gomes had completed the century.
-Even though the partnership lasted for just 16 minutes and with only 12 runs being produced, it turned out to be one of the most memorable test match partnerships for the tenth wicket.
-His heroics by batting and bowling with a broken thumb also impressed his captain Clive Lloyd who recalled the incident as one of the greatest and most courageous efforts that he ever witnessed during his playing career.
+In the third Test at Headingley, Marshall finished with figures of 7–53 in the second innings, despite having broken his thumb in two different places attempting to field a stroke played by Chris Broad on the first morning of play.
+He bat at number 11 in West Indies' first innings despite his injury, with one arm in plaster, so that Larry Gomes could complete an unbeaten century.
+Marshall himself also scored a boundary.
+His batting and bowling with a broken thumb also impressed captain Clive Lloyd who recalled the incident as one of the greatest and most courageous efforts that he ever witnessed during his playing career.

-In 1984/85 Marshall had another successful series at home against New Zealand, although there were calls for his bouncers to be ruled as intimidatory beyond what was acceptable, and that Marshall should have been admonished by the umpires.
-A rising delivery broke the nose of England batsman Mike Gatting in a one-day match in February 1986; Marshall later found bone fragments embedded in the leather of the ball.
-As well as the bouncer, however, Marshall succeeded in swinging the ball in both directions.
-He also used an in-swinging yorker as well as developing an effective leg-cutter, and with the exception of the 1986/87 New Zealanders, against whom he could only manage nine wickets at 32.11, no side seemed to have an answer to him.
+In 1984/85 Marshall had another successful home series against New Zealand, despite suggestions that his bouncers were intimidatory beyond what was acceptable, and that Marshall should have been admonished by the umpires.
+In a one-day match in February 1986, a rising delivery from Marshall broke the nose of England batsman Mike Gatting; Marshall later found bone fragments embedded in the leather of the ball.
+As well as his use of the bouncer, Marshall found success in swinging the ball in both directions, developing an in-swinging yorker as well as a leg-cutter.

-1988 saw his career-best Test performance of 7–22 at Old Trafford, and he ended the series with 35 wickets in five Tests, at 12.65.
-Marshall was coming towards the end of his international career, moreover, and though he took 11 wickets in the match against India at Port of Spain the following winter, he played his last Test at The Oval in 1991.
-His final Test wicket – his 376th – was that of Graham Gooch.
-These efforts led him to retain the number 1 ranking in ICC Test Bowling Rankings for the year 1990 (which he attained in 1989).
+Marshall completed his career-best Test performance of 7–22 at Old Trafford in 1988, ending the series with 35 wickets in five Tests at an average of 12.65.
+Towards the end of his international career he took 11 wickets against India at Port of Spain the following winter, and played his last Test at The Oval in 1991.
+His 376th and final Test wicket was that of Graham Gooch.
+He retained the number 1 ranking in ICC Test Bowling Rankings for the year 1990 (which he attained in 1989).